-Look out for young ghostly ghouls and goblins on Friday October 30th from 6-9pm and Saturday October 31 from 10am-4pm, when Hutchison House will host Halloween tours of the museum.
+Look out for young ghostly ghouls and goblins on Friday, October 29th from 5pm to 8:30pm and Saturday, October 30th from 10am to 4pm, when Hutchison House Museum will host its annual Haunted Halloween festivities.

 NOT recommended for players 13 years of age and younger.

-This experience requires a minimum of 4 players per group.
-There is a maximum of 10 players per group.
-The experience will run rain or shine.
+This experience requires a minimum of 4 players per group, with a maximum of 10 players per group and will run rain or shine.
 Tickets are limited and advance booking is required.

 Trent Valley Archives returns for another spooky season with their Eerie Ashburnham Walking Tours.
 Beginning on Wednesday, October 20th and running until Friday, October 29th, these East City tours will bring alive the dark side of Ashburnham.
 Friendly and knowledgeable guides will lead you by lantern light through the streets, expertly weaving together the ghosts and the stories behind them.